SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 ##### Run Hystrix Dashboard with Docker

 There are a few images available on Docker Hub that provide basic Hystrix Dashboard functionality.
-This example has been tested:
+This example has been tested with:

 ```bash
 docker run --rm -ti -p 7979:7979 --name steeltoe-hystrix steeltoeoss/hystrix-dashboard